Guest blog written by Tom Trower @Mr_Trower, Assistant Head, Co-op Academy Woodlands

-In my NQT year, I was invited to take part in a Dialogic Teaching Project with the EEF.
+In my NQT (now called ECT) year, I was invited to take part in a Dialogic Teaching Project with the EEF.
 This project required me to record myself teaching and then review the recording with my NQT mentor, focussing on questioning, teacher talk and child-initiated discussion.
 This project taught me that:

 - I am more camp than I think I am.